- Access allows you to save attachments or just paths, as needed.

 1. Create a new database or open an existing one

-Opens Microsoft Access and select “New Desktop Database.”
-Give it a meaningful name and save the .accdb file to your preferred folder.
-If you already have a database created, simply open it from the “File > Open” menu.
+Open Microsoft Access and select "New Desktop Database".
+Give it a descriptive name and save the .accdb file in your preferred folder.
+If you already have a database created, simply open it from the "File > Open" menu.

 2. Create or modify a table